aadijain725/AlgoWiz/status-reports/weekly_report-4-21.md

 - [x] Begin wireframe diagrams for UI
 - [ ] Research which provider / Architecture we decide for our database + server
 - [ ] Continue Research MVP / MVVM models
-- [ ] Continue Research on making a JAVA API
+- [x] Began Research on making a JAVA Backend API.
+- [x] Chose to use SPRING framework for the React backend

 ### Next Weeks Team Goals
 <!-- outline your plans and goals for the following week.